mateusjunges/laravel-invite-codes/README.md

 The code above will create a new invite code, which can be used 10 times only by a logged in user who has the specified email `contato@mateusjunges.com`.

-The methods you can use with the `Watchdog` facade are listed below:
+The methods you can use with the `InviteCodes` facade are listed below:

 ### Set the expiration date of your invite code